RDS-Group-Tech-Service/.github/profile/README.md

 ## 🌐 About Us

 🚀 **RDS Group** is a **complete technology, software, and digital solutions company** delivering end-to-end services across all domains of IT and business systems.

+> 💡 From a simple website to complex enterprise systems like ERP, CRM, SRM, HMS — we build everything under one roof.

 From **startup solutions to enterprise-grade platforms**,
 we build, integrate, and manage everything — from **development to deployment to long-term support**.